MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-7-going-further.md

 ```

 Note that the definition of `Map<'Input, 'Output>` looks extremely similar to the versions we wrote out before.
-The only difference is that we have explicitly informed the compiler that `Map` doesn't directly depend on what `Input` and `'Output` are, but works for any two types by using them indirectly through `fn`.
+The only difference is that we have explicitly informed the compiler that `Map` doesn't directly depend on what `'Input` and `'Output` are, but works for any two types by using them indirectly through `fn`.
 Once we have defined `Map<'Input, 'Output>` in this way, we can call it as though it was an ordinary function:

 ```qsharp